 Giving Girls - Helping Save Lives

 Go Girl proudly displays the ribbon everyday.
-Go Girl Energy Drink’s Mission is to raise awareness and funds for Breast Cancer and Ovarian Cancer research and prevention, while supplying networking opportunities for those in need to learn more about these deadly cancers and get help through our partners.
+Go Girl Energy Drink’s mission is to raise awareness and funds for Breast cancer and Ovarian cancer research and prevention, while supplying networking opportunities for those in need, to learn more about these harmful cancers and get needed help through our partners.

 The Pink Cause

-More than 2.4 million women in the U.S. are living with breast cancer.
+According to the American Cancer Society, more than 2.9 million women in the U.S. are living with breast cancer.
 This is why Go Girl Energy Drink is committed to help raise funds for those in need.
-Go Girl Sugar Free, Peach Tea, Pomegranate Blueberry Tea, and Lemon Drop Sugar Free are all proud to wear the pink ribbon on their can. $.50 of every case sold is donated to breast cancer research, awareness and prevention.
-In 2008 alone, Go Girl donated over $70,000 to the cause.
+Go Girl’s Original Sugar Free, Sugar Free Lemonade, Peach Tea, Pomberry Tea, and the newest addition, Sweetie Grapefruit; all proudly wear the pink ribbon on their cans.
+A portion of the proceeds from every case of Go Girl sold will support breast cancer research, awareness and prevention, and support for survivors and their families.

 Since a portion of proceeds of each case of Go Girl™ sold will support breast cancer research, women can rest assured that their mind, body and soul will be lifted with each purchase.